AlbertFuZheng/physical/README.md

 # physical
-a github test when i'm taking the physics class
+a github test when i'm taking thedawdwad hahhahahh